wordpress blog stats

 The Geography

-The Square Palmerston North by night The official limits of the city take in rural areas to the south and north-east of the main urban area, extending to the Tararua Ranges and including the town of Ashhurst at the mouth of the Manawatu Gorge.
+The official limits of the city take in rural areas to the south and north-east of the main urban area, extending to the Tararua Ranges and including the town of Ashhurst at the mouth of the Manawatū Gorge.
 This is a rich and fertile agricultural area.

 Palmerston North's climate is temperate with maximum daytime temperatures averaging 22 °C (72 °F) in summer and 12 °C (54 °F) in winter.
 On average temperatures rise above 25 °C (77 °F) on 20 days of the year.
 Annual rainfall is approximately 960 mm (37.8 in) with rain occurring approximately 5% of the time.
 There are on average 200 rain-free days each year.